Jason Bahamboula

-Jason Bahamboula (born 15 June 2001) is a French professional footballer who plays as a winger for the Primeira Liga club Vitória Guimarães.
+Jason Bahamboula (born 15 June 2001) is a professional footballer who plays as a winger for Canadian Premier League club HFX Wanderers.
+Born in France, he plays for the Congo national team.

 Club career

 Bahamboula is a youth product of the French club Caen, and moved to Vitória Guimarães in January 2020 where he was originally assigned to their reserves.
 He made his professional and Primeira Liga debut with Vitória Guimarães as a late substitute in a 1–0 loss to Casa Pia.

+In the summer of 2023, Bahamboula's contract with Vitória expired and he left the club.

+On 23 January 2024, Bahamboula joined Latvian Higher League club Valmiera.

+Bahamboula signed with Canadian Premier League club HFX Wanderers on 29 January 2025 on a contract through the 2026 season, with a club option for 2027.

+International career

+Born in Caen, France, Bahamboula is of Congo-Brazzaville descent.
+He was called up to the Congo national team in March 2024.

 Personal life

-Born in France, Bahamboula is of Congo-Brazzaville descent.
-He was born to a family of footballers; he is the youngest brother of the footballers Plaisir, Dolan and Dylan Bahamboula, and cousin of Yven Moyo.
+Jason is the cousin of footballers Yven Moyo and Plaisir, Dolan and Dylan Bahamboula.